BRACKETS-by-TRIAD/harbor-installer/README.md

 `harbor new craftable` will install craftable application to current folder.
 See [new craftable project](#craftable), it is the recommended way.

+### SSH keys ###

+To use ssh keys in php container, copy your keys to ./docker/php/ssh.
+You have to restart container after adding keys.

 ## Harbor for ionic ##